 As any benefits broker knows, health plans might keep their name but change their benefits.
 When employees are happy with the coverage they have, they often decide not to change anything without thoroughly reviewing the renewal materials.

 This can be a costly mistake.
-Employers often change health plans to reduce their own costs, and the results can be higher deductibles and copays, or elimination of certain prescription drugs from their formularies.
+Employers often change health plans to reduce their own costs, which can result in higher deductibles and copays, or the elimination of certain prescription drugs from their formularies.

 On the other hand, the employer might be offering an entirely new benefits option this year.
 Perhaps your carrier has a new product, or you’ve simply sold your client something new.